Frequently asked questions

 15. What shopping options are there?

 The Lost Valley Trading Post is our fully stocked ranch store.
-In the front are gifts, western clothing as well as film, batteries or other sundries in case you forgot something.
-In the back, the ladies in our Fountain serve soft drinks and wonderful ice cream concoctions during the summer and early fall.
-The nearest malls are 1 ½ to 2 hours away by car in either Colorado Springs or Denver.
+In the front of the Trading Post, there are gifts, western clothing, accessories or other items in case you forgot something.
+In the back, we have our Fountain which provides drinks, snacks as well as wonderful ice cream shakes.
+For more details about the Trading Post.

 16. What are the meal times?